Russia takes small cities, aims to widen east Ukraine battle

 “I have to know he is alive.
 That’s why I’m staying here,” Lvova, 66, said.

+Yanna Skakova said she left the city on Friday with her 18-month-old and 4-year-old sons.
+She cried as she sat on a train bound for western Ukraine.
+She said her husband stayed behind to take care of their house and animals.

+“It’s too dangerous to stay there now,” she said, wiping away tears.

-A nearly three-month siege of Mariupol ended last week when Russia claimed the city's complete.
-The city became a symbol of mass destruction and human suffering, as well as of Ukrainian determination to defend the country.
-More than 20,000 of its civilians are feared dead.
+A nearly three-month siege of Mariupol ended last week when Russia claimed complete control of the city.
+Mariupol became a symbol of mass destruction and human suffering, as well as of Ukrainian determination to defend the country.

-Meanwhile, the Ukrainian navy said Saturday morning that Russian ships “continue to block civilian navigation in the waters of the Black and Azov seas” along Ukraine’s southern coast, “making them a zone of hostilities.”
+Ukrainian authorities have reported that Kremlin-installed officials in seized cities have started airing Russian news broadcasts, introduced Russian area codes, imported Russian school curriculum and taken other steps to annex the areas.

+Russian-held areas of Ukraine’s southern Kherson region have switched to Moscow time and “will no longer switch to daylight-saving time, as is customary in Ukraine,” Russia’s state RIA Novosti agency quoted Krill Stremousov, a Russian-installed local official, as saying Saturday.

 The war in Ukraine has caused global food shortages because the country is a major exporter of grain and other commodities.
-Moscow and Kyiv have traded blame over which is responsible for keeping shipments tied up, with Russia saying Ukrainian sea mines prevented safe passage.
+Moscow and Kyiv have traded accusations over which side was responsible for keeping shipments tied up in ports, with Russia saying Ukrainian sea mines prevented safe passage and Ukraine citing a Russian naval blockade.

-The press service of the Ukrainian Naval Forces said in a Facebook post that two Russian missile carriers “capable of carrying up to 16 missiles” were ready for action in the Black Sea.
+The press service of the Ukrainian Naval Forces said two Russian missile carriers “capable of carrying up to 16 missiles” were ready for action in the Black Sea.
 It said that only shipping routes which had been established through multilateral treaties could be considered safe.

-Ukrainian officials pressed Western nations for more sophisticated and powerful weapons, especially multiple launch rocket systems.
+As Ukraine attempts to fend off the Russian invasion, the country’s officials have pressed Western nations for more sophisticated and powerful weapons.
 The U.S. Defense Department would not confirm a Friday CNN report saying the Biden administration was preparing to send long-range rocket systems to Ukraine.

-Russia’s U.S. ambassador on Saturday branded such a move as “unacceptable” called on the Biden administration to “abandon statements about the military victory of Ukraine.”
+Russia’s ambassador to the United States, Anatoliy Antonov, on Saturday branded such a move as “unacceptable” and called on the Biden administration to “abandon statements about the military victory of Ukraine.”

-A Telegram post published on the Russian embassy’s official channel cited Anatoliy Antonov, Moscow’s top diplomat in Washington, as saying that “the unprecedented pumping of weapons into Ukraine significantly increases the risks of an escalation of the conflict.”
+A Telegram post published on the Russian embassy’s official channel cited Moscow’s top diplomat in Washington as saying “the unprecedented pumping of weapons into Ukraine significantly increases the risks of an escalation of the conflict.”

-In Russia on Saturday, President Vladimir Putin signed into law a bill that raises the age limits for Russian army contracts.
-Contractors can now first enter service until age 50 and work until they reach legal retirement age, which is 65 for men and 60 for women.

-Previously, Russian law set an age limit of 40 for Russians and 30 for foreigners to sign an initial contract.

-Russia's Defense Ministry said the Russian navy successfully launched a new hypersonic missile from the Barents Sea.
+Moscow is also trying to spook Sweden and Finland’s determination to join NATO.
+Russia’s Defense Ministry said its navy successfully launched a new hypersonic missile from the Barents Sea.
 The ministry said the recently developed Zircon hypersonic cruise missile had struck its target about 1,000 kilometers away.

 Moscow’s claims, which could not be immediately verified, came a week after Defense Minister Sergey Shoigu announced that Russia would form new military units in the west of the country in response to Sweden and Finland’s bids to join NATO.